ARM-software/CSAL/README.md

 - ETMv3.x: used in Cortex A5, A7 cores; Cortex R4, R5 cores.
 - PTMv1.x: used in Cortex A9, A15, A17 cores.
-- ETMv4.x: Used in Cortex R7 and later R-profile cores.
+- ETMv4.x: Used in Cortex R7 and later R-profile and M-profile cores.
   Used in **V8 Architecture** Cores - Cortex A and Neoverse cores.
+- ETE: Used in v9 A-profile cores.
 - CoreSight ITM.
 - CoreSight STM.
 - CoreSight ETB.